As you approach your due date, there are a few things you may want to consider before labor and delivery.

 Did you also know you have breastfeeding benefits from your health insurance?
-Not sure what they are?
-Read my other post to find out!
-Here’s a hint – it includes a FREE and necessary item just for you!
+Read more about it here.

 4. Pack your hospital bag

-If you enjoyed this post, please share?
+If you enjoyed this post, give it a share!
 Others may find it helpful as well!

 Don’t forget to sign up below to gain access to my FREE Resource Library full or checklists, trackers, and more!